Suan Luang Rama IX Park

 Spread out over an extensive 200 acres it is a convenient place to meet with friends for a picnic, or somewhere to take the children when they need a big run around to tire them out.

-Before you enter the park, purchase a mat for just a few Baht from the vendor close to the front gate.
-Depending upon the season the ground can be a little damp.
+Before you enter the park, purchase a mat for just a few baht from the vendor close to the front gate.
+Depending upon the season the ground can be a little damp from the rains or sprinklers.

 Perhaps you may wish to buy a green mango with a dipping bag of chilli, sugar and salt; always a favourite.